What kinds of information do we collect?

 Your personal information may be used by us in a number of ways, including to:

-- assist you conveniently and easily accessing and using the services that we offer and provide;
+- help you to access and use the services that we offer and provide;

 - improve the services this Site offers you;

 - improve SuperFriend’s products and services;

 - periodically send communications about upcoming events and activities and/or other information which SuperFriend considers that you may find useful and interesting;

 - conduct research or evaluate our training and other services (information will be de-identified for those purposes);